Add a sitemap to an agent and ingest large websites by pointing your CustomGPT project at a sitemap URL. This guide covers:

 - You will see the screen something like this (below screenshot).
 Here you can click on “Create API key”, give it a name and copy the key.

-Now that your SDK is authenticated, we can point your project at a sitemap.
+Now that your SDK is authenticated, we can point your project at an existing project sitemap.

 2. Point Your Project at a Sitemap